bishopwm/restAppCards/README.md

 # Miro REST App Cards

 This sample app demonstrates the use of the Miro REST API's [App Card endpoints](https://beta.developers.miro.com/docs/app-card).
 It makes use of each of the available CRUD (create, read, update, delete) methods to add and manage App Cards on a Miro board.
-This sample app also provides one possible application of creating Miro App Cards from structured data (.CSV file).
+It also provides an example of creating Miro App Cards from external structured data (.CSV file) and embedding a Miro board via direct link.

 Miro capabilities covered in this sample app:
 - [x] Miro App Card items